VitoVan/cl-sucker/README.md

 ## Heap exhausted?

-That means you are sucking to many files, please try the 1024 or higher version, they got higher suckabilities, and much more suckness.
+That means you are sucking to many files, please try the 1024 or higher version, they got higher suckabilities, and much more suckfulness.

 ## Advanced usage?